microsoft/tilecode/language.md

 ## State

-The TileCode state is the tile map populated with sprites.
+A TileCode state consists of a tile map populated with sprites.
 Each tile has one of four possible backgrounds, which can change during an execution.
 A tile may contain zero, one or more sprites.
 There are four kinds of sprites.
 A sprite's kind is fixed for the lifetime of the sprite (from creation to destruction).
-A sprite has a direction (up, down, left, right, resting), indicating the way the sprite moved in the last round, or if it remained at rest.
+A sprite has a direction (up, down, left, right, resting), indicating the way the sprite moved between rounds, or if it remained at rest.

 ## Rounds

-A
+A TileCode game proceeds in **rounds**: eachround executes all rules in parallel on the current state to determine if the game should proceed/end, the direction that each sprite should next take, and which sprites should be created and/or destroyed.
+After a round, the movements/actions are executed by the TileCode game engine from the current the state
+(all sprites move synchronously and at the same speed) to determine the next state.
+A sprite stores the direction (left, right, up, down) it moved in the last round (or if it remained at rest), for inspection by the rules in the next round.

 ## Events